 Acquired Brain Injury Claim

-If you, or a member of your family, have experienced an acquired head or brain injury, or if a brain injury is sustained following birth, medical or surgical procedures, you should consult one of our experienced Brain Injury Solicitors at the earliest possibility.
+If you, or a member of your family, have experienced an acquired head or brain injury, or if a brain injury is sustained following birth, medical or surgical procedures, you should consult one of our experienced brain injury claim Solicitors at the earliest possibility.

 What is an acquired brain injury?

-An Acquired Brain Injury is a sudden damage to the brain which occurs when an outside force is applied to the brain or body that affects the brain’s functioning.
+An acquired brain injury is sudden damage to the brain that occurs when an outside force is applied to the brain or body and affects the brain’s functioning.
 Common causes include assaults, falls, car crashes, birth injuries, and sports injuries.
 The injuries range from mild concussions to severe permanent brain damage.
 Traumatic brain injury can have wide-ranging physical and psychological effects.
 Consequently, each person is affected in different ways.

 Types of brain injury claims?